dannyob/secretaribot/README.md

 the headers; by updating these etags on the page, it will trigger a mediawiki page change whenever any of the other pages change.
 If you watch that page, you'll be effectively watching all the other external pages.

+### arooga.agi - call a bunch of people to 311 conf call ###

+Usage: /etc/asterisk/agi-bin/arooga.cgi

+Called by Asterisk dialplan, extracts callerid safely, sends it onto an email alias, records info in syslog.